EngineeringLast Updated Jun 9, 20249 min read

-Most development teams use unit and integration tests assess their software.
+Most development teams use unit and integration tests to assess their software.
 This testing often happens on the local machines of developers and testers.
 While local tests are useful for focusing developers’ attention on the behavior of the software components, testing in the cloud can make the entire development team more effective and help your organization ship better software, faster.

 Cloud testing uses continuous integration platforms to automatically test the integrity of the software on every change to the codebase.
 These platforms produce instant results and make them available to the entire organization, surfacing issues quickly and improving team collaboration.
 Cloud testing also provides access to a wide range of compute resources, allowing you to run your tests without any hardware constraints.